lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 If the module clock is sufficiently faster than I2C line speeds (for example 20MHz), this is not an issue.
 However if the line speeds and the module clock speeds become very close (2x), the 1 cycle delay may have an impact, as the internal state machine may mistakenly think it has sampled an SDA that has not yet been updated.

+Therefore, it is recommended that the internal module clock frequency is much higher than the line speeds.
+Another reason to have this higher internal clock frequency is that the timing parameters can be more accurately defined, which helps attain the desired I2C clock rate.
-Therefore, it is recommended that the internal module clock frequency is at least 5-10x the line speeds.
+Since there are currently also a few cycles discrepancy between the specified timings and the actual ones (as described in the Programmer's Guide), it is recommended that the internal module clock frequency is at leat 50x higher than the I2C line speeds.

 ### Byte-Formatted Programming Mode